louishenrifranc/spearmint-for-neural-network/README.md

 ```

 # Usage
-No need to modify the code.
-Just modify three files

 ## Create a _config.pb_ file.
-Create an entry for every hyperparameters that you want _Spearmint_ to learn.
-Make sure the size parameter is the umber of layers
+Create an entry for every hyperparameters that you want _Spearmint_ to learn. _Size_ parameter should be the depth of your neural network

 ```{python}
 # Example for the l2_reg parameter
 variable {